hrk110/personal_projects/README.md

 - `tools_for_Notion`: Python script to use Notion API.
   - `kindle_highlights`: Extract highlighted parts in Kindle books and make summary page in Notion database.
   - `paper_retriever`: Get paper information with DOI and make summary page in Notion database.
+- `migrate-music-apps`: Python scripts for the music data migration from Apple Music to Spotify